In today’s video we’re going to talk about Dropbox syncing issues and how you can resolve them.

 If you are outsourcing the post production editing of your podcast you’re probably sharing your files with a file syncing provider like Dropbox.
 And if you ever had any issue with files not syncing on your editor’s end, chances are they’re probably a Windows computer.

-So today, we’re going to make sure we resolve the sync problem and at the same time keep in mind what not to do again in the future so the sync will go on smoothly on both ends.
+So today, we’re going to make sure we resolve the Dropbox sync issues and at the same time keep in mind what not to do again in the future so the sync will go on smoothly on both ends.

 Viewing it from the Files view doesn’t really reveal much whether our files are sync correctly or not.
-So what we’ll do is we’ll go to this link: https://www.dropbox.com/bad_files_check
+So what you’ll do is go to this link: https://www.dropbox.com/bad_files_check

-This will help us check out which files and folders have sync issues.
+This will help you check out which files and folders have sync issues.

 You will notice that this a very powerful tool and something that I would highly recommend for you to visit every now and then just to make sure that you’re not missing any important files.